Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-Jeanette was a woman of great character, talent and strong faith.
-She believed in the Lord, Jesus Christ and always knew one day she would reunite in peace with her family.
-If Jeanette could speak to us all now she would say - Don’t be sad for me because I’m in heavenly peace with my beloved family - Bobby Benton, Cloreese Benton, Robbie Camp, Jonathan Zurek, Christine Capps, Bea Pinyan, Blondie Meadows, James Donawho, Linda Crew, Vincent Donawho and many in laws, Aunts, Uncles, nieces, nephews, cousins and friends whom are holding her in heavenly peace.
+A woman of deep faith, Jeanette believed wholeheartedly in the promise of eternal peace through Jesus Christ.
+She often spoke of the day she would reunite with her loved ones in Heaven.
+If she could speak to us now, she would surely say: “Don’t be sad for me, because I’m in heavenly peace with my beloved family.”
+She is now reunited with Bobby Benton, Cloreese Benton, Robbie Camp, Jonathan Zurek, Wiliiford Donawho, Elsie Garrison Donawho, Christine Capps, Beatrice (Bea) Pinyan, Geraldine (Blondie) Meadows, James Donawho, Linda Crew, Vincent Donawho, and many cherished relatives and friends who welcomed her home.

 Skyvue Funeral Home